Basic Shortcrust Pastry

 Ingredients

-• 225 grams Plain Flour [ 8 ounces] T45 OR American Cake Flour
+• 225 grams Plain Flour [ 8 ounces] T45 OR Basic Flour in the UK

 • 100 grams Cold Butter, diced [ 3 1/2 ounces]